-The second style debuted this past spring with the new AmaMagna, and at nearly double the width of the classic river cruisers, it’s making waves.
+The second style debuted with the new AmaMagna, and at nearly double the width of the classic river cruisers, it’s making waves.
 The first ultra-wide vessel built for a major river cruise company, AmaMagna is nearly alone in its unique offerings—making the AmaMagna easily one of the best river cruises in Europe, if not the world.

 Some of the amenities in question include an expansive lounge, a large gym with state-of-the-art cardio equipment, spin bikes on deck outside overlooking the river, what feels like acres of sundeck, an expanded spa, four dining venues—all on top of the fact that the majority of the staterooms measure 355 square feet, larger than any of the top-tier suites on AmaWaterway’s classic fleet.